 Then, we finally substitute for all y and x terms, as demonstrated below.

 And we can simplify the process further.
 Note that this is not necessary unless you want to.
 Have a look.

 And there we got it!
 Whenever you need to convert Cartesian to the polar equation, just follow those few steps.

 This post has demonstrated that although many students consider finding Cartesian equations difficult, it does not have to be that challenging.
 All that you need to do when converting polar to the rectangular or Cartesian equation is following the steps we have provided.
 But if how to find Cartesian equation of a curve still appears difficult, it is time to look for help!

 Using cheap math help provides you with a fast and reliable solution that guarantees you the best grades.
 Every paper you order is done by a professional who understands the math subject and has vast experience handling similar assignments.
 Whether you have a tight deadline or lack the right skills, there is no need to worry about your Cartesian equation homework.
-Let a professional help you!
+Just say “do my math for me” and let a professional help you!